Pediatric Pulmonology Fellowship Training

 Learn More About the Training Program

-The Children's hospital Los Angeles Fellowship training program in Pediatric Pulmonology is designed to train physicians to assume a leadership role in the development of the subspecialty.
-In addition to excellence in clinical care, our program provides training in the scholarship activities of research and proficiency in teaching.
+The Children's Hospital Los Angeles Fellowship training program in Pediatric Pulmonology is designed to train physicians to assume a leadership role in the development of the subspecialty.
+In addition to excellence in clinical care, our program provides training in the scholarship activities of research, medical education, quality improvement, and advocacy.
 Fellows who successfully complete our fellowship qualify for American Board of Pediatrics eligibility in Pediatric Pulmonology.
 We accept up to two fellows per year for a three year program.
 Some fellows will stay for a fourth year, often to enhance their research.
 Training occurs on an apprenticeship basis with our faculty.
-You will get to know our faculty and fellow colleagues quite well, and they will be your teachers.
+Fellows work closely with the faculty and co-fellows, creating a community of teachers, mentors, advisors, and eventually life long colleagues and friends.

 - Vacation: 1 month